sekt1953/OMJK/Temp/README.md

 * it gives a quick overview of whether Block Detection works as desired, we can with the Home Assistant Companion App on our phone, follow our model train around the facility and get a visual information.
 * In the same way, we can use another view to find and switch off Led in desks and signals, and thus get confirmation that the installation is in order.

+### Network with OPNsense

+* OPNsense is an open source, easy-to-use and easy-to-build FreeBSD based firewall and routing platform.
+OPNsense includes most of the features available in expensive commercial firewalls, and more in many cases.
+It brings the rich feature set of commercial offerings with the benefits of open and verifiable sources.
+* By using OPNsense, we can separate our network, so that the model railway network is not accessible to everyone, but only to those who have to maintain it.
+We can have a public network where all members can use their laptop or phones to access the internet, use our printers
+and we can have a network where everyone has access to Internettet.

 ## Home Assistant

 * Setup